Line and Fill options are common for a number of tools.

 For RGB colour picker codes go to RGB Color Codes Chart 🎨 (rapidtables.com)![]()

-Fill options are located on the Infill Display Settings page which is very similar to the Line Display Settings page, discussed above.
+Controlling the Fill options is very similar to setting the Line style discussed above.

 Use the Fill Style drop list to select an available fill pattern.